 - It is implemented for the List to implement the interface.

-- It supports all four types of CRUD operation, like CREATE, READ, UPDATE AND DELETE
+- It supports all four types of CRUD operation, like CREATE, READ, UPDATE, AND DELETE

-- ListIterator does not have a current location, and its cursor always lies in between the element that would be returned by a call to previous() and the element that would be replaced by a call to next()
+- ListIterator does not have a current location, and its cursor always lies in between the element that would be returned by a call to the previous() and the element that would be replaced by a call to the next()

 Java ListIterator Methods